 I ventured, in 1984, to Emerald Valley, home of an herb school in Sonoma County operated by a remarkable folkloric herbalist, Rosemary Gladstar.
 My professional training there included sitting with a plant for an extended period in an attempt to “communicate” with it.

-I was attracted to the local Camomile, also known as Pineapple Weed, or Manzanilla, growing out of the rocks in the parking area around our house, so I settled in to “talk” with the plants there.
+I was attracted to the local Camomile, also known as Pineapple Weed, or Manzanilla, growing out of the rocks in the parking area in front of our house, so I settled in to “talk” with the plants there.
 After some time, I began to feel that something was being communicated.
 I reached a deeper sense of what this little plant held for me as an herbalist and teacher.

 I wrote about my experience with the plant, and turned in the assignment.